 Becoming an EMT in Vermont is a great idea for those looking for a growing allied health career!
 Below we walk you through all the data about the career as a whole and what it will take to get started on the path to success!
 The Vermont Department of Health regulates all EMTs in the state.

 What does a Vermont Emergency Medical Technician do?

 Caring for the sick and seriously injured is a broad description of the EMT and Paramedic’s job responsibilities.
 Listed here are a number of their specific job responsibilities.

 How you can become an EMT in Vermont

-Emergency Medical Technicians (EMTs) and Paramedics in Vermont are required to finish a postsecondary training course.
+Emergency Medical Technicians (EMTs) and Paramedics in Vermont are required to finish a postsecondary training course in VT.
 The State of Vermont furthermore mandates all of its EMTs and Paramedics being licensed.
 While every state could have different criteria for EMT certification, the five steps below are relatively standard.

 Step 1: Complete your high school diploma or G.E.D.

 When looking for an Emergency Medical Technician certification course, you will find that all schools require trainees to have a G.E.D. or diploma prior to registration.
 Put in the time to complete this first step, and you will prevent a huge number of obstacles over your career.